Grilled Vegetables

 Recipe Variations

-• Swap in eggplant: I love adding slices of eggplant to the grill.
+• Add eggplant: I love adding slices of eggplant to the grill.
 They soak up the marinade and add a creamy texture that goes well with the other veggies.

-• Toasty Pine Nuts: Adding toasted pine nuts gives a crunch and a nutty flavor that goes well with the vegetables.
-It’s a great way to add another layer of texture.
+• Serve with pine nuts: Adding ¼ cup toasted pine nuts gives a crunch and a nutty flavor that goes well with the vegetables!

 Recipe Tips

-1. Don’t cook on high heat: Medium heat is your friend.
-I found that high heat might char them too quickly without cooking through.
-Medium ensures those perfect grill marks without the risk of raw centers.
+1. Don’t cook on high heat.
+Medium heat is your friend!
+I find that high heat might char the vegetables too quickly without cooking them through.

-4. Serve hot: There’s nothing like serving these veggies fresh off the grill.
-They lose some of their goodness as they cool, so I always aim to have everything else ready to go when the veggies are done.
+5. Serve hot.
+The vegetables lose some of their flavor as they cool, so I always aim to have everything else ready to go when the veggies are done.

 Grilled vegetables on a grill.